mnot/I-D/best/draft.md

 --- abstract

-HTTP messages often pass through several systems -- clients, intermediaries, servers, and subsystems of each -- that parse and process their header and trailer fields.
+HTTP messages often pass through several systems -- clients, intermediaries, servers, and subsystems of each -- that parse and process their header and trailer fields as ASCII strings.
 This repeated parsing (and often re-serialisation) adds latency and consumes CPU, energy, and other resources.

-Structured Headers for HTTP offers a set of data types that new headers can combine to express their semantics.
-This specification defines a binary serialisation of these types that is more efficient to process, along with a negotiation mechanism for its use in HTTP/2.
+Structured Headers for HTTP defines a set of data types that new headers can use to express their semantics.
+This specification defines a binary serialisation of those types that is more efficient to process, along with a negotiation mechanism for its use in HTTP/2; specifically, in HPACK Literal Header Field Representations.

 It also defines how to use Structured Headers for many existing headers -- thereby "backporting" them -- when supported by two peers.

 --- note_Note_to_Readers